kitao/pyxel/README.md

 By using the attached Pyxel Packager, a stand-alone executable that will work even in environments where Python is not installed can be created.

-To create a stand-alone executable, specify the Python file to be used to launch the application with the `pyxelpackager` command as follows:
+To create a stand-alone executable, in the environment where [PyInstaller](https://www.pyinstaller.org/) is installed, specify the Python file to be used to launch the application with the `pyxelpackager` command as follows:

 ```sh
 pyxelpackager python_file